RichBurman/highlands_project5/README.md

  ### User Reviews

- - All user reviews worked as expected, can be viewed and by user or admin.
+ - All user reviews worked as expected, can be viewed by user or admin.
 User reviews can be edited/deleted by the user who created them and also by Admin.

 ### Admin